This section of my Fanpop User Guide describes how to create a club on Fanpop, and was last substantively edited on 4 June 2013.

 Here's links to other parts of the guide for your quick reference:

 * 4: Picks: this is the generic name both for the poll questions that you see on the site and for the answers you can pick to that question.
-Papa has created a detailed guide to picks here
+Papa has created a link

 You may also want to see: